 - Grease a baking sheet with a few drops of olive oil.

-- Place fish fillets skin side down on baking sheet and generously sprinkle with sea salt and pepper.
+- Place fish fillets skin-side down on the baking sheet and generously sprinkle with sea salt and pepper.

-- Bake in the preheated oven for about 15-18 minutes depending on thickness.
+- Bake for about 15-18 minutes depending on thickness.

 - Wash and de-stalk parsley, then dry the leaves and coarsely chop.
-Add to bowl with celery.
+Add to the bowl with the celery.

 - Add tahini, olive oil, lemon juice, and honey to a sealable container (such as a mason jar) and shake until very well combined.

-- Once fish is cooked, take out of the oven and serve with celery parsley salad and tahini dressing and some extra lemon if desired.
+- Once fish is cooked, remove from oven and serve with celery parsley salad and tahini dressing.
+Top with an extra squeeze of lemon if desired.